FauconFan/mdbook-cmdrun/README.md

 def main():
     print("## Generated subtitle")
-    print("  This comes from the script.py file") print("  Since I'm at in a scripting language,") print("  I can compute whatever I want")
+    print("  This comes from the script.py file") print("  Since I'm in a scripting language,") print("  I can compute whatever I want")

 if __name__ == "__main__":